 Ok, so how do I actually spend this money we’ve received?

-It is possible to pay certain vendors in advance of events.
+It is possible for Medical Education to pay certain vendors in advance of events.
 This means that students can avoid having large charges on their credit cards or bank statements while waiting for reimbursements.
-However, this requires submitting an invoice/quote at least one week in advance of the event.
+However, this requires submitting an invoice/quote at least two weeks in advance of the event.
 If you are purchasing:

 - Make sure the items you need are available and take a screenshot/picture of the order and price.

-- Send this screenshot/picture, along with the order link, to firstname.lastname@example.org at least one week in advance of the event.
+- Send this screenshot/picture, along with the order link, to email@example.com at least two weeks in advance of the event.

-- The payment will then be processed and you can pick up your supplies.
+- The payment will then be processed by Medical Education and you can pick up your supplies.

 Food: We have an agreement with certain restaurants in the neighborhood whereby food can be purchased ahead of time.